 When the chicken is cooked, remove the chicken from the baking tin and leave it to rest on a large plate or platter, covered with aluminium foil, for at least 10 minutes before carving.
 Sprinkle with sea salt, to taste.

-Heat a frying pan over a medium heat and saut? the bacon lardons in their own fat until golden and coloured.
-Remove from the heat and add the cream, lemon juice, parsley, dill, sea salt and black pepper.
-(Be careful with the salt; as the stock reduces the salt flavour, so it will have intensified.)
+Heat a frying pan over a medium heat and sauté the bacon lardons in their own fat until golden and coloured.
+Remove from the heat and add the cream, lemon juice, parsley and dill.

 Stir the cream sauce in with the cooked carrots and season to taste with salt and black pepper.

 Carve the roast chicken and serve with the creamy carrots.